Charles Morrison: Career

 In 1958, Morrison became a member of Wiltshire County Council and chaired its Education Committee in 1963–1964.
 He entered Parliament in May 1964 at a by-election in the Devizes constituency which followed the death of Percivall Pott, holding the seat for the Conservatives against all opinion poll forecasts and against the trend in three other by-elections held on the same day.
 This was put down to his being well-known, popular and active in the constituency.
 His campaign had the support of Ian Fleming, a relation by marriage of Morrison's wife Sara, who wrote an article called To Westminster with Love beginning with the words "Charles Morrison - Licensed to Kill."

 Soon after his election to parliament, Morrison supported Ted Heath's bid for the party leadership and went on to serve as shadow minister for sport.
 However, when his party returned to power under Heath in 1970, Morrison failed to be given a job in the new government.
 In 1966, Morrison bought Fyfield Manor near Pewsey in Wiltshire from the former prime minister Anthony Eden.
 As a landowner and Conservative Party MP his moderate views did not find favour with Prime Minister Margaret Thatcher.
 He continued as MP for Devizes until his retirement in 1992, when he was succeeded by Michael Ancram.
 He was knighted in 1988.

 Personal life

 Morrison married firstly, on 28 October 1954, Antoinette Sara Frances Sibell Long, the only child of the 2nd Viscount Long and his wife Viscountess (Frances) Laura Long (née Charteris).
 They had two children, a daughter Anabel and a son David, who had Princess Alexandra of Kent as a godmother.
 The marriage ended in divorce in 1984.

-In 1984 he married secondly Rosalind Elizabeth Ward (née Lygon) (1946-2020) of Madresfield.
+In 1984 he married secondly Rosalind Elizabeth Ward (née Lygon) (1946–2020) of Madresfield.
 They also divorced, in 1999.

+Morrison died from cancer in a London hospital on 9 May 2005, at the age of 72.